 Major Grapes Malbec, Chardonnay

 German wine is known for their aromatic white wines.
-German wines are exported primarily to Spain and Italy.
+German wines are exported primarily to US and UK.

 Major Grapes Riesling, Müller-Thurgau